 A trailblazer of his time

-After graduating from college with a degree in economics, McSween doggedly pursued a career with New York Life at the suggestion of one of his professors.
+After graduating from college with a degree in economics, McSween persistently pursued a career with New York Life at the suggestion of one of his professors.
 He signed his contract in 1957—a time when segregation was still legal in parts of the country—and hit the ground running.
 McSween built a clientele of policy owners by going door-to-door on the South Side of Chicago.

-He was adamant about helping his clients—black clients—create estates and leave legacies to financially empower the next generation using life insurance as the foundation.
+He was adamant about helping his clients—Black clients—create estates and leave legacies to financially empower the next generation using life insurance as the foundation.
 His care paid dividends.
 By the late 1950s, he'd sold more than $1 million in new insurance a year, qualifying him for the Million Dollar Round Table (MDRT), the premier association of financial professionals recognized globally as the standard of excellence for life insurance sales performance in the insurance and financial services industry.
 He achieved that accomplishment every year of his 26-year New York Life career, becoming the first African American awarded a lifetime membership in MDRT.

 McSween remained active in the business community even after his time with New York Life.
 He became the largest shareholder of Independence Bank of Chicago—and sat on its board of directors.
 He also became one of the most successful McDonald’s franchisees in the country, was the founder of the Black McDonald’s Owners and Operators Association, and eventually owned 11 franchises in Chicago.